AdamBrodzinski/react-ive-meteor/readme.md

 The master branch of this repo (and live example) use a mixture of Meteor's Blaze (handlebars like syntax) templates and React templates.
 Blaze is ideal for content that has no state and very little helpers.
 These large pages (like the about example) would be cumbersome to use in JSX.

 In this setup, the router renders 'page' templates which have the sole responsibility of handling static markup and rendering the topmost React components.
 These Blaze pages don't subscribe to data, that responsibility is for the topmost components.
-[Example Code][2]
+[Example Code][blaze-parent-ex]

 The rendering path looks something like this: